mchav/dataframe/docs/exploratory_data_analysis_primer.md

 * check for completeness/correctness of data.
 * understand the relationships between the explanatory variables.
 * understand the relationship between the explanatory and outcome variables.
-* preliminary determine what models would be appropriate for our data.
+* preliminarily determine what models would be appropriate for our data.

 It's important for EDA tools to be feature-rich and intuitive so we can answer many different kinds of questions about the data without the tool getting in the way.